Import One Stop Shop (IOSS) FAQs

 If I am a UK seller who only sells on a marketplace, how do I use IOSS?

 Under IOSS, if a UK seller is selling to EU customers through a larger marketplace, the marketplace takes on the responsibility for VAT.
 This means the UK seller does not need their own IOSS number/registration and instead uses the IOSS number belonging to the Marketplace they’re selling through.
 This applies to all items below the value of €150 and items over the value of €150 are liable for customs duty which is not covered by IOSS (a VAT system).

 If I am a UK seller who sells direct and sells through a Marketplace, what do I need to do?

 If a UK seller sells both via a Marketplace and directly (via their own website), then they will need an IOSS solution for the direct sales they make.
-Taxamo is likely to be a solution for their direct sales stream.
+There are a number of third party solutions widely available for this direct sales stream.
 Royal Mail is making some changes to Click and Drop to help sellers who sell both directly and via a Marketplace to enable them to use more than one IOSS number.

 Which Marketplaces are already signed up to use IOSS?

 Marketplaces we’re aware are already registered (or in the process of registering) for IOSS include Amazon, eBay, ETSY, NOTHS, with more expected to follow by 1 July.

 How do Royal Mail charge for IOSS solutions?